slavabez/evolutionary_copmutation_cw/README.md

 }
 ```

-The five chromosomes were used in the fitness function to determine the fitter robots. if you'd like to know more about this let me know at bezgachev@gmail.com.
+The five chromosomes were used in the genome.
+Each chromosome was a random binary tree consisitng of a random collection of parameters and functions of varioes arities (1 to 4).
+If you'd like to know more about this let me know at bezgachev@gmail.com.

 Surprisingly, I ended up getting a pretty good grade for this, around 85%.